halilgokcedag/Flask-Docker-webapp/README.md

 ### Prerequisites

 This webapp can be deployed to any Kubernetes environment but only Minikube instructions will be provided in this page.
-Minikube and kubectl is required to deploy this app.
+Minikube and kubectl are required to deploy this app.
 If these tools are not already installed on your system, follow below steps.

 kubectl is required to communicate with Kubernetes cluster.
 Go to [Kubernetes website](https://kubernetes.io/docs/tasks/tools/) to install the kubectl.